JiangXue0820/ai_agent-currency_converter/README.md

 The agent is capable of reasoning, reflection and tool usage.
 Given a user query, the agent generates a step-by-step plan to address the request.
 If the query is unrelated to currency, it responds directly with a natural answer.
 If currency conversion is required, it retrieves the latest exchange rates and performs the conversion using real-time data.
 Additionally, a reflection module reviews the initial plan, identifies any errors or inconsistencies, and revises the plan to ensure the final response is accurate and coherent.

-Given a user query, the agent determines whether it requires calling the currency conversion tool.
-If the query is unrelated to currency, the agent responds directly.
-If conversion is needed, it retrieves the latest exchange rate and calculates the amount from one currency to another using real-time data.
 ---

 ## 🚀 Features